-Achieving the lofty goals set by today’s organizations isn’t impossible.
-In this series, we’re going to explore today’s CMO, including all the ways the role of the CMO has evolved, tips to successfully navigate (and maintain) the role of CMO, and our predictions for the role of CMO in 2019.
+Achieving the lofty goals set by today’s organizations isn’t impossible—which is what we’ll talk about in this first installment of our multi-part CMO series.
+Join us as we spend a few blogs exploring today’s CMO, including all the ways the role of the CMO has evolved, tips to successfully navigate the role of CMO, how CMOs can get more involved in new technology decisions, and our predictions for the role of CMO in 2019.

 3 core competencies of the future CMO

 Driving brand messaging, conducting market research, and collaborating with sales to increase revenue were, historically, traditional responsibilities of the CMO—and they still are.
 However, the digital age has evolved the job description of the CMO into much more than a marketing expert.

 Today’s CMOs are under immense pressure to drive change, act as the voice of the customer, innovate, harness and analyze vast amounts of data, and understand and use today’s evolving digital technology—all while minimizing costs and maximizing customer retention.